-MP 330: Agrometeorology
+MP 330: Agrometeorology (A)

-Prerequisites: MP 110 or MP 130
+Instructor: To be announcedPrerequisites: MP 110 or MP 130

-Introduction to the weather and climate of the Atlantic Region.
+Introduction to the weather and climate of the Atlantic region.
 The course will cover the basics of the surface weather systems, the energy balance of crops, and the factors determining the climate of the region.
 The final phase will look at how weather information is used to predict crop maturity, yield, disease severity, or insect pest levels.